Arthritis is very common. 1 in 3 over the age of 30 and 1 in 2 over the age of 50 suffer from this debilitating disease.

-For anyone with arthritis, this often means a reduced ability (or inability) to exercise and in some cases, an athletic career that is cut short.
+For anyone with arthritis, this often means a reduced ability (or inability) to exercise and in some cases, an athletic career that’s cut short.
 This results in making us feel a lot older than we really are.

-While there are many kinds of arthritis, osteoarthritis is the most common form, where wear and tear leads to declining mobility and ability to function.
+While there are many kinds of arthritis, osteoarthritis is the most common form, where wear and tear lead to declining mobility and ability to function.

 The adverse side effects of these medications can be significant and dangerous, affecting the kidneys and other organ systems with very little or no improvement in the condition of your joint.
 Marginal pain relief is only temporary and the risks involved are frankly not acceptable.

 However, the downside to these options are risks of major surgery and prolonged rehabilitation and recovery.
-Pain relief may not be complete and it does not stop continued progression of the disease.
+Pain relief may not be complete and it doesn’t stop the continued progression of the disease.

 However, the most vital component of a joint is the articular cartilage that lines the surface of the bones where the joint is formed.
 Therefore, the reality is, in order to maintain long-term peak functional ability, we need a way to regrow that cartilage.

-Plus, regenerative cell therapy for arthritis offers a very quick and easy recovery.
-Furthermore, because no foreign materials are introduced in this treatment, this means there is no chance of rejection and very few negative side effects.
+Plus, regenerative cell therapy for arthritis offers a very quick and easy recovery because no foreign materials are introduced in this treatment, this means there is no chance of rejection and very few negative side effects.

 1. Adult Human Mesenchymal Stem Cells Delivered Via Intra-Articular Injection To The Knee Following Partial Medial Meniscectomy: A Randomized, Double-Blind, Controlled Study: This double-blind, controlled study involved 55 patients at 7 institutions who underwent a partial medial meniscectomy.
 Those patients who received mesenchymal stem cells, injected 7-10 days after the meniscectomy, demonstrated meniscus regeneration and a significant reduction in knee pain.
 (J Bone Joint Surg Am.
 2014)

 2. Intra-Articular Injection Of Mesenchymal Stem Cells For The Treatment Of Osteoarthritis Of The Knee: A Proof-Of-Concept Clinical Trial: Mesenchymal stem cells (MSCs) were injected into 18 patients with osteoarthritis of the knee, to treat cartilage loss.
-Patients who received the higher-dose of MSCs saw a decrease in their cartilage defect and in increase in the volume of cartilage, resulting in improved function and decrease pain of the knee joint.
+Patients who received the higher-dose of MSCs saw a decrease in their cartilage defect and an increase in the volume of cartilage, resulting in improved function and decrease pain of the knee joint.
 (Stem Cells.
 2014)

 3. Treatment Of Knee Osteoarthritis With Autologous Mesenchymal Stem Cells: Two-Year Follow-Up Results: Mesenchymal Stem Cell therapy in 12 patients was followed up to 2 years.
 The functional improvement was up to 78% as well as a significant improvement in the quality of the cartilage was noted 2 years after treatment.
 The authors concluded that stem cell therapy may be a valid alternative treatment for chronic knee osteoarthritis.
 The intervention is simple, does not require hospitalization or surgery, provides pain relief, and significantly improves cartilage quality.
 (Transplantation.
 2014)

 Your debilitating arthritis no longer has to control your life.
 Imagine what it would be like to wake up each day without dreading the pain and having the mobility to exercise, play your favorite sports, walk around and play outside with the kids.